danielnagel/kcal/readme.md

 With the kcal web server, daily nutrition can be tracked.
 Additionally, today's calorie intake is summarized on the homepage.
 Furthermore, the current weight and waist can be entered and tracked over time in a graph.
+The simple user management is file-based.
+The username is stored in the browser's localStorage.
+If there is no name in localStorage, it is requested through a dialog.
+The username is appended to each request to the server to load the data from the correct file.

 This project runs exclusively on a Debian-based Linux system.
 The project has been tested on a Raspberry Pi 3 with the operating system Raspbian GNU/Linux 12.